dqops/dqo/docs/reference/yaml/monitoring/column-daily-monitoring-checks.md

-## ColumnDailyMonitoringCheckCategoriesSpec
+## ColumnNullsDailyMonitoringChecksSpec
-Container of column level daily monitoring checks.
-Contains categories of daily monitoring checks.
+Container of nulls data quality monitoring checks on a column level that are checking at a daily level.